sage-code/maj/basic.md

 Next examples show how to use interrogative prepositions:

-* ke magu'fu tu  ?  = what are you going to eat ?
+* ke magu'fa tu  ?  = what are you going to eat ?
-* ky seru'pa ybo ?  = who was there?
+* ki seru'pa ibo ?  = who was there?
-* ku seru'ya tu  ?  = how are you ?
+* ku seru'ia tu  ?  = how are you ?
-* ka magu'fu tu  ?  = you have not eaten ?
+* ka magu'fa tu  ?  = you have not eaten ?

 Asking about location can be explicit using que:

-* de ke loka ti andu ? = where are you going?
+* de ke loka ti andu? = where are you going?
-* de ke loka ti venu ? = where are you coming from?
+* de ke loka ti venu? = where are you coming from?
-* de ke loka ti seru ? = where are you from?
+* de ke loka ti seru? = where are you from?

 You can ask about location isomg `ubi` or time isomg `cud`:

-* es la loka ke tu joku? = is the place you play?
+* es la loka ke te joku? = is the place you play?
-* es la tesa ke zu venu? = is the time they come?
+* es la tesa ke ze venu? = is the time they come?

 **expressions**

-You can use `von uby`, or `com uby` instead of `loka`.
+You can use `von ubi` instead of `loka`.

-* von uby cu uby? = from where to where!
+* von ubi cu ubi? = from where to where!
-* von hyr cu ybo! = from here to there!
+* von hir cu ibo! = from here to there!

 ## Responses